namratab94/course_management_system/README.md

 ## We are going to run this flask application in a virtual environment on your system.

-1. Preparation:
-  * Install [git](https://git-scm.com/downloads), Python, and pip if not already installed.
+## Prerequisites:
+* Git
+* Python
+* Pip (a.k.a python-pip)

+## Setting up the project
-  * In your computer's terminal, clone this repository (and login to github if necessary):
+1. In your computer's terminal, clone this repository (and login to github if necessary):
      ```
      git clone https://github.com/namratab94/course_management_system.git
      cd course_management_system
      ```

-2. Install flask on your local instance.
+2. Install Virtual Environments on your local instance.
 ```
 sudo pip install virtualenv
 ```

-3. Give a name to the virtual environment.
+3. Load the Flask virtual environment.
 ```
 virtualenv flask
 ```